Welcome to our Coleman 10 Person Instant Cabin Tent review!

 Can one person set it up?

-The setup is so simple that one person can manage, and that one person could be a child!
+This tent is so easy to setup that one person can manage, and that one person could be a child!
 Okay, maybe it would have to be a pretty tall child…

 Realistically, the setup is better done with two or more adults.